The Unspoken Struggle: Overcoming Anxiety in the Bathroom

 Rethinking Intimacy

-Schafler emphasizes that comfort levels vary from person to person, and it’s not necessary to share every aspect of our lives with our partners.
 The idea that we must be comfortable going to the bathroom around our significant others is a myth.
-It’s okay to maintain privacy and establish boundaries that work for us.
+Comfort levels vary from person to person, and it’s okay to maintain privacy and establish boundaries that work for us.

 Finding Relief

-- Solitude: Setting aside time alone in the bathroom has been a game-changer.
+- Solitude: Setting aside time alone in the bathroom can be a game-changer.
 No rush, no stress.

-- Mindful Moments: Engaging in activities I enjoy, like walking my dog or listening to podcasts, helps distract my mind and ease my gut.
+- Mindful Moments: Engaging in activities you enjoy, like walking or listening to podcasts, can help distract your mind and ease your gut.

 A New Chapter